WokLibCodeClub/Hello-Python/step3/step3.md

 ![Turtle on screen](turtle2.png)

 Other shapes you can try for your turtle are ```'arrow', 'circle', 'square', 'triangle', 'classic'```.
-Don't forget: you need to put quotes around these shapes.
+Don't forget: you need to put quotes around these shape names.

 You can also change the colour of your turtle.
-(Again, look out for using the American spelling color.)
+(Again, make sure you use the American spelling color.)

 ``` python
 t.color('green')